smart-batteries/EV_Project_Lambdas/README.md

 2. Create an app.
   * The redirect URI doesn’t matter, you can use any URL.
   * Activate the Pricing_API_Application_Registration.
-  * Save the WITS client id and secret.
+  * Save the WITS client id and secret for later.

 _Background info:_